Pupil Transportation

 Under Federal law, any passenger motor vehicle (including a van) designated for carrying ten (10) or more persons is classified as a bus.
 A bus is classified as a school bus if it is used or intended to be used in transporting students to and from school or school related activities.

-Accordingly, minimum safety standards that all new buses must meet have been established for the transportation of nine (9) passengers or less, including the driver, and used for approved school activities under 702 KAR 5:130 states, “Section 1.
+702 KAR 5:130 states, “Section 1.
 Definition.
 "Vehicle" means a vehicle owned by a school board or contracted to the board which is significantly used to transport pupils to and from school and which is designed by the manufacturer to carry fewer than ten (10) passengers.
 Section 2.
 (1) A vehicle may be used for the transportation of pupils: (a) From areas not accessible by a regular school bus to the nearest road available for the safe transfer of pupils to a regular school bus or vice versa; (b) For emergency transportation of students; (c) For approved school activities; or (d) For qualified special needs pupils.
 (2) A vehicle driver shall be a school district employee or a person contracted by the district."
+Section 3.
+A vechicle shall not be used to carry more pupils than the manufacturer's designed passenger capacity for that particular vehicle.

 Kentucky School Bus Specifications

-KRS 156.153, School Bus Standards, states “(1) All school buses for which bids are made or bid contracts awarded shall meet the standards and specifications for school buses of the Kentucky Board of Education.
-The term “school bus” as used in this section, shall mean any motor vehicle which meets the standards and specifications of the Kentucky Board of Education authorized by law and used solely in transporting school children and school employees to and from school under the supervision and control and at the direction of school authorities, and shall further include school bus accessory equipment and supplies and replacement equipment considered to be reasonably adaptable for purchase from price contract agreements.
-(2) All school buses manufactured prior to 1983 shall be equipped with exterior fender mounted front view and side view mirrors so as to meet the 1984 standards and specifications of the Kentucky Board of Education.”
+KRS 156.153, School Bus Standards, states “(1) (a) All school buses for which bids are made or bid contracts awarded shall meet the standards and specifications for school buses of the Kentucky Board of Education.
+The term “school bus” as used in this section, shall mean any motor vehicle which meets the standards and specifications for school buses as provided by law or by the standards or specifications of the Kentucky Department of Education authorized by law and used soley in transporting school children and school employees to and from school under the supervision and control and at the direction of school authorities, and shall further include school bus accessory equipment and supplies and replacement equipment considered to be reasonably adaptable for purchase from price contract agreements. (b) The standards and specifications for accessory equipment and supplies and replacement equipment under paragraph (a) of this subsection shall be based on federal safety standards and shall not discriminate among manufacturers unless the Kentucky Deparmtne of Eduction finds evidence that a specific manufacturer's product is defective or dangerous to use.

 Office of Finance and Operations